piano & fortepiano

 Shuann Chai is an active and engaging performer, recognised for her interpretations on a wide range of historical pianos as well as the modern piano.

-Shuann regularly gives masterclasses and lecture recitals at institutions such as Temple University, University of California (Davis), CodArts (Rotterdam, Netherlands), Gulanyu Piano Academy (Xiamen, China) and Central Conservatory in Beijing.
+Shuann has given masterclasses and lecture recitals at institutions such as Temple University, the University of California at Davis, CodArts Rotterdam, the Conservatorium of Amsterdam, Gulanyu Piano Academy (Xiamen, China) and Central Conservatory in Beijing.
 She has also been active in community outreach on both sides of the Atlantic, having performed hundreds of concerts in care facilities, senior living centers, music schools, and libraries.

 In 2012 Shuann’s debut CD of three Beethoven Sonatas on the fortepiano was released, garnering enthusiastic reviews in publications such as Fanfare Magazine (“...bristling with excitement... a real ear-opener”), BBC Music Magazine (“Stimulating...
 Chai has a keen sense for the colouristic possibilities of her instrument”), and the Classical Music Sentinel (“...played with a determination and urgency that makes Beethoven’s music sound larger than life”).
-The experience of recording the CD gave Shuann the impetus to embark on a larger-scale project of performing all 32 of Beethoven’s piano sonatas on historical instruments; she expects to complete the cycle by the end of 2020.
-Upcoming projects include a series of video recordings for the Beethoven Sonatas as well as a collaboration with Belgian-Iranian photographer Mashid Mohadjerin, featuring contemporary photography synced with a live performance of Mussorgsky’s Pictures at an Exhibition.
+Future recording projects include a CD of early songs by Alban Berg with contralto Noa Frenkel as well as a recording of Brahms's chamber music with violinist Shunske Sato and cellist Hidemi Suzuki.

 Among other things, Shuann Chai is grateful for having three inspiring musical companions: a concert grand Steinway signed by jazz legends Herbie Hancock and Ahmad Jamal; an original Érard piano (1861), and an original 1820 Rosenberger fortepiano, generously provided on permanent loan by the National Musical Instruments Foundation of the Netherlands (NMF).